 Using flash memory, deduplication and predictable performance the iSCSI array has been reinvented by the founders of LeftHand Networks in the shape of NexGen Storage's n5.
 LeftHand Networks was acquired by HP and is now the HP P4000 line.
-It competes with Dell's EqualLogic iSCSI arrays, and NexGen is squaring up to both of them …
+It competes with Dell's EqualLogic iSCSI arrays, and NexGen is squaring up to both of …

 CTO, Nimble Storage